 - remove stitches placed by a dentist; and

-Only individuals who have met all the requirements for certification and have been issued a license to practice as a New York State licensed certified dental assistant may use the title "Certified Dental Assistant". (see Licensure Requirements and Procedure section)
+Only individuals who have met all the requirements for licensure and have been issued a license to practice as a New York State licensed registered dental assistant may use the title "Registered Dental Assistant". (see Licensure Requirements and Procedure section)